• Privacy Policy/Disclaimer

 I used Chessman butter cookies by Pepperidge Farm.
 These unique cookies are stamped with the faces of chess pieces.
 Pretty cool if you are into chess, like my family.

 These were my favorite cookies to use in banana pudding if the pudding was eaten within 24 hours.
+You will love them with cream cheese banana pudding.

 After two to four hours of chilling in the refrigerator, these cookies had softened, the flavors blended, and the pudding was mouthwatering.